mluukkai/webdevelopment-rails/week1.md

 * we create a database table for breweries
 * we implement the funtionality to list all the breweries
 * we implement the funtionality to add a new brewery
-* while we are at it, we implement the functionality to modify the information and delete breweries
+* While doing this, we additionally gain the functionality to modify and delete breweries

-Conventionally, (almost) every 'thing' we save in Rails should have their own model class, controller class, as well as a set of files that make the view.
+Conventionally, in Rails (almost) every 'thing' we save should have their own model class, controller class, as well as a set of files that make the view.

 We create all this using the Rails' ready-made scaffold generator.
-Every brewery have a name (string) and foundation year (integer).
+Every brewery has a name (string) and foundation year (integer).
 Let's give the following command from the command line (making sure you are in the folder which contains the application):

     rails generate scaffold brewery name:string year:integer

-A number of files is born.
+A number of files are generated.
 The most important are:
-* app/models/Brewery.rb
+* app/models/brewery.rb
 * app/controllers/breweries_controller.rb
 * app/views/breweries/index.html.erb
 * app/views/breweries/show.html.erb
 * There should be few other files in the views directory in addition to these

-Rails' scaffold generator creates all the base for all required files, naming and placing them according to Rails conventions.
+Rails scaffold generator creates templates for all required files, naming and placing them according to Rails conventions.

 We created the code with the generator <code>rails g scaffold brewery name:string year:integer</code>.
-In the generator we wrote the thing we wanted to create – that is, the brewery database table and its features singularly (brewery).
-According to Rails name conventions, we have generated:
+In the generator we stated the thing we wanted to create – that is, the brewery database table and its features singularly (brewery).
+According to Rails name conventions, this generates:
 * a database table called breweries
 * a controller called BreweriesController (the file breweries_controller.rb)
-* the model, that is to say, the class Brewery which represents the brewery (file Brewery.rb)
+* the model, that is to say, the class Brewery which represents the brewery (file brewery.rb)

-At the beginning it might look a bit confusing to understand when we use singular and when plural, how files are named and what their position is.
-Conventions will gradually make roots and start to look a more logical.
+At the beginning it might be a bit confusing to understand when we use singular and when plural, how files are named and where they are located at.
+Conventions will gradually become more familiar and start to look a more logical.

 If the application is not running already, let's start it again using the command <code>rails s</code>.
 Attention: rarely you need to restart your application in Rails.
-For instance, you don't need to run it again to modify and add code.
+For instance, you don't need to restart it after modifying and adding code.

 According to Rails conventions, all the beers are displayed at the address breweries.
 Let's go to this page, then:

     localhost:3000/breweries

-This will cause an error, anyway:
+This will however cause an error:

 ```ruby
 Migrations are pending; run 'bin/rake db:migrate RAILS_ENV=development' to resolve this issue.
 ```

-The cause is that the *database migration* which takes care of creating adatabase recording the breweries is left unrun.
+The cause is that the *database migration* which takes care of creating a database recording the breweries is left unrun.

 Scaffold execution creates a file with a peculiar name

     db/migrate/20150116173907_create_breweries.rb

-This is the so called migration file, which contains guidelines to created the breweries database table.
+This is the so called migration file, which contains instructions to create the breweries database table.
 We can create the database table by executing the migration and giving the command <code>rake db:migrate</code>:

 ```ruby
 ➜  ratebeer  rake db:migrate